 Mile High Swinging Bridge

-The first person to cross the bridge was Merle Umstead, the nine-year-old daughter of dedication-speaker Gov. William B. Umstead.
+The first person to cross the bridge was Merle Umstead, the 9-year-old daughter of dedication speaker Gov. William B. Umstead.

 The Bridge was rebuilt in 1999 using the original towers.
 The cables, floor boards and side rails were all replaced using galvanized steel.

 The new design was prepared by Sutton, Kennerly & Associates Engineering of Asheville, N.C.
 Construction was completed by Taylor & Murphy Construction Company of Asheville at a cost of $300,000.

 One of the main advantages of the modern building materials is that they do not have to be painted.
 Now Grandfather Mountain employees will not have to hang out over the gorge to paint the span.

 In 1992, Grandfather Mountain was accepted into the international network of biosphere reserves.
 As of May 2009, there were 553 biosphere reserves in 107 countries.